-Heart failure may result from any or all of the following:
+Heart failure may result from:

 Heart valve disease caused by past rheumatic fever or other infections